Samsung DU8000 Crystal UHD 4K Smart TV (2024) vs LG OLED evo G4 Series (Gallery Edition, 2024)

 Which one is better?

-The LG OLED evo G4 Series (Gallery Edition, 2024) is the better buy for most people - its peak brightness of 1,500 nits crushes the Samsung DU8000's 240 nits.
+The LG OLED evo G4 Series (Gallery Edition, 2024) is the better buy for most people - its peak brightness of 1500 nits crushes the Samsung DU8000's 240 nits.
+That said, grab the Samsung if you're looking to save money and don't need top-tier performance - it's a solid budget option.

 Who should buy each?

-Choose the Samsung DU8000 Crystal UHD 4K Smart TV (2024) if: you want a budget-friendly option for casual viewing, you’re in a well-lit room, or you need a TV for gaming with low input lag.
+Choose the Samsung DU8000 Crystal UHD 4K Smart TV (2024) if: you want to save money, you need a TV for casual viewing, or you occasionally game with low input lag.
 (60 Hz refresh, 3 ports hdmi)

-Choose the LG OLED evo G4 Series (Gallery Edition, 2024) if: you watch a lot of HDR content, you want an immersive gaming experience with high refresh rates, or you appreciate stunning picture quality with vibrant colors.
+Choose the LG OLED evo G4 Series (Gallery Edition, 2024) if: you prioritize exceptional brightness for HDR content, you game frequently and need a high refresh rate, or you enjoy watching movies with stunning picture quality.
 (144 Hz refresh, 4 ports hdmi)

 Conclusion